We take your privacy very seriously. Below you will find our policy.Learn More

-Streamlytics collects User information when Users visit our Site(s) or use Streamlytics’s apps, and the information collected varies depending on the information relevant consent(s) provided by the User to Streamlytics.
-This is distinct from the “Input Request” provided for by sanctioned API relationships and customers (though “Users” may also fall into the customer class).
+Streamlytics collects User information when Users visit our Site(s) or use Streamlytics’ apps, and the information collected varies depending on the information accessed and the relevant consent(s) provided by the User to Streamlytics.
+This is distinct from the “Input Request” provided for by sanctioned API relationships and Customers (though “Users” may also fall into the customer class).

 If a User registers for a Streamlytics User Account, Streamlytics collects contact information including name and email address for account maintenance purposes.